schlomo/hosts-updater/README.md

 # hosts-updater

 Update entries in `/etc/hosts` from DNS every 5 minutes.
-This is most handy when using IP-based access control with dynamic IPs, e.g. managed via DynDNS.
+This is most handy when using Hostname-based access control for hosts with dynamic IPs, e.g. managed via DynDNS.

-Full documentation and usage is in the included [man page](hosts-updater.1.ronn)
+Full documentation and usage can be found in the included [man page](hosts-updater.1.ronn)

 ## Building a DEB